wp-plugins/soundy-audio-playlist/readme.txt

 1. **On WP front-end, Soundy's Play/Pause button does not respond correctly.
 What's the problem ?**
 Soundy needs jQuery 1.10.2 which is the default jQuery library of the last versions of WordPress.
 However some themes load their own jQuery library.
 If this library is not up-to-date, Soundy's Play/Pause button gets into troubles.
 Using WordPress Default jQuery library is actually what Soundy does and this is what your theme also should do instead of loading its own old jQuery version.
-In Soundy Version 2.0 and later, you can now set the variable $use_own_jquery_lib_on_front_end to true in the main Soundy PHP file: soundy.php.
-To make this modification, go to the plugins page, click on the Edit link of the Soundy plugin, look for the variable and set it to true.
-This should fix the problem.

 1. **I get a PHP parsing error when activating the plugin.
 What's the problem ?**
 Soundy needs PHP 5.3 or a higher version.
 If your PHP parser is not up-to-date, Soundy gets into troubles.